UCL-ARC/terraform-harvester-modules/README.md

 deployed using an immutable operating system. [kairos](https://kairos.io/) provides a means to turn a Linux system, and preferred Kubernetes distribution, into a secure bootable image.
-Here users of the module can specify both the kairos ISO and container image to be deployed which will form the final OS running in the VMs.
+Here users of the module can specify both the kairos ISO and container image to be deployed, forming the final OS running in the VMs.
 Although this supports multiple different Kubernetes distributions we strongly encourage the use of k3s.
 In the example below the kairos Alpine ISO is used to deploy a Rocky Linux container image which has k3s baked in.
 The [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) is installed in the cluster to provide a means to manage OS and Kubernetes distribution upgrades in a zero-downtime manner.
+A `Plan` resource needs to be provided by the consumer of the module to trigger the upgrade process.

 Here [edgevpn](https://github.com/mudler/edgevpn/tree/master) and
 [kubevip](https://kube-vip.io/) configures a peer-to-peer mesh and a virtual IP address for the cluster (instead of [metallb](https://metallb.io/) which is used in the `k3s-cluster` module).

+This module supports the use of certificate-based authentication for SSH.
+To enable this, the consumer of the module must provide a CA certificate, and if required the authorised principles via the `ssh_admin_principals` variable.

 ```hcl
 module "cluster" {